-Habitat fragmentation primarily caused by anthropogenic disturbances is affecting the migratory patterns of mule deer.
-The creation of oil and gas lines, along with urban sprawl have caused indispensable migratory corridors to disappear, which in turn is causing a decline in mule deer (Lendrum et al. 2013).
-Daryl Lutz of the Wyoming Game and Fish Department noted that in Wyoming alone there has been a 36% decrease in mule deer population from 1991-2012 (Madison 2014).
-Some herds of mule deer do not necessarily avoid roads and other anthropogenic features, but the increase in human features has caused these herds to migrate at different times.
+Habitat fragmentation, primarily caused by anthropogenic disturbances, is affecting the migratory patterns of mule deer.
+The creation of oil and gas lines, along with urban sprawl, have caused indispensable migratory corridors to disappear, which in turn, is causing a decline in mule deer (Lendrum et al. 2013).
+Daryl Lutz of the Wyoming Game and Fish Department noted that, in Wyoming alone, there has been a 36% decrease in mule deer population from 1991-2012 (Madison 2014).
+Some herds of mule deer do not necessarily avoid roads and other anthropogenic features but the increase in human features caused these herds to migrate at different times.
 Research shows that herds near more-developed areas are migrating earlier and moving faster.
-The reason why they are moving faster and earlier is so that they can get around these areas and to lower elevations in time for the cold season.
-These changes in migration patterns have also caused more deaths of mule deer as more get killed due to cars, get stuck in fenced in areas, and other human-caused accidents (Lendrum et al. 2013).
+The reason for this is so they can get around these areas and to lower elevations in time for the cold season.
+These changes in migration patterns have also caused more deaths of mule deer as more get killed via car accidents, getting stuck in fenced in areas, and other human-induced accidents (Lendrum et al. 2013).
 Habitat fragmentation is caused by the different levels of property ownership of federal, state, and privately owned lands.
-Federal lands occupy approximately 640 million acres, make up 28% of the total land in the United States, and are divided between disconnected private, state, and federal grounds (Gorte et al. 2012).
+Federal lands, occupying approximately 640 million acres, make up 28% of the total land in the United States and are divided between disconnected private, state, and federal grounds (Gorte et al. 2012).
 Mule deer need land corridors between these different classified lands because as migratory animals, they move seasonally between high-elevation summer ranges with abundant food and low-elevation winter ranges with nutrient deficient shrubs (Sibbald and Gordon, 2001).
 These migratory paths have been tracked with collared mule deer and GPS technology that is accurate to 30m locations (Tomkiewics et al. 2010).
 The tagging process is referred to biologging and relays data about animal’s movements, behavior, and their environment (Rutz and Hays, 2009).

-Southern Rockies Ecological Forecasting team II (SREF) has produced maps that show the best summer highlands and winter habitats and the long migration routes in between them for the deer that will help Western Association of Fish and Wildlife Agencies (WAFWA) Mule Deer Working Group and Southern Rockies Landscape Conservation Cooperative (SRLCC) create corridors.
+Southern Rockies Ecological Forecasting (SREF) team II has produced maps that show the best summer highlands and winter habitats and the long migration routes in between them for the deer that will help the project partners, Western Association of Fish and Wildlife Agencies (WAFWA) Mule Deer Working Group and Southern Rockies Landscape Conservation Cooperative (SRLCC), create corridors.
 The study period spans four years, from 2011 to 2015, and looks at the mule deer population located within the borders of the SRLCC located in the southern Rocky Mountains that spans six states including Arizona, Colorado, Idaho, New Mexico, Utah, and Wyoming encompassing about 516,754 square km.
-NASA DEVELOP National Program and SREF has partnered with WAFWA as well as the SRLCC to examine ways in which humans can conserve land for mule deer and the decline in mule deer’s population.
+The objective is to examine ways in which humans can conserve land for mule deer and mitigate the decline in mule deer populations.

 III.
 Methodology

-This should be the focus of the paper - concise, yet explanatory, and highlight the NASA Earth observations utilized and its/their capabilities.
-Include a paragraph or more for each of the following items.
-No word cap, but be thoughtful and keep it in the two to six page range.

-Content to include:

-Data Acquisition: What data did you get, what level products are they, for what dates did you get images, where did you get the images from, etc.

-Data Processing: What did you do to the data?
-Were there conversions needed to be able to analyze it?
-Did you have to mosaic images?
-Did you have to normalize anything to fit other datasets?
-Did you run an NDVI, change detection, etc?

-Data Analysis: How did you analyze the data?
-What methods did you use?

 Data Acquisition